Jiaoyang-Li/Jiaoyang-Li.github.io/_research/warehouse.md

 ## Scalability and Solution Quality

 <img src="https://jiaoyangli.me/images/single-vs-mapf.png" style="float:left;width:250pt;padding:10px;"  alt="Single vs MAPF"/>
-The principled way of solving this challenge is to develop efficient and effective MAPF algorithms.
+The principled way of solving this challenge is to develop more efficient and effective MAPF algorithms.
 More details can be found in our research on [Foundations of MAPF](https://jiaoyangli.me/research/mapf/).

 Additionally, MAPF is only the “one-shot” variant of the actual problem in the automated warehouses.